lukejagodzinski/meteor-astronomy-docs/docs/features.md

 **Document transformation**

-Documents fetched from collections are not simple JavaScript objects but instances of a class you've created.
+Documents fetched from collections are not simple JavaScript objects but instances of classes defined by you using Astronomy.

 **Field's type**

-When defining fields list in the class, you can specify their types like `string`, `number`, `boolean` etc. Thanks to that, when setting field's value, it will be automatically casted on the given type.
+When defining fields list, you can specify their types like `string`, `number`, `boolean` etc. Thanks to that, when setting field's value, it will be automatically casted to the given type.

 **Field's default value**

 On document initialization, you may want to set default values of some fields.
 In Astronomy it's easy to do.
-You can also use functions to compute default value.
+You can also use functions to compute a default value.

 **Nested fields / classes**

 You can nest one or many classes in a field.
 Thanks to that you can define types of fields and default values of nested objects and arrays.

+**Transient fields**

+You can define list of fields that won't be stored in the database.
+You can use transient fields as normal fields and have all the benefits of Astronomy fields system.

+**Immutable fields**

+There are situations when you may want to mark field as immutable.
+Thanks to that, it won't be possible to change field's value once it was saved into the database.

 **Document's EJSON-ification**

 [EJSON](http://docs.meteor.com/#/full/ejson) is an extension of JSON that supports more types.
-When sending documents from the client to the server over the DDP protocol (for instance in Meteor methods), they got stringified using the `EJSON.strinigify()` function.
+When sending documents from the client to the server over the DDP protocol (for instance in Meteor methods), they get stringified using the `EJSON.strinigify()` function.
 Astronomy classes are EJSON compatible, so you can send them over the DDP.

 **Methods**

-You can define methods in a class, so your document is not only a data storage but "live" thing.
-Your dog can bark `dog.bark();` and your user can greet you `user.sayHello();`.
+You can define methods, so your document is not only a data storage but "live" thing.
+A dog can bark `dog.bark();` and a user can greet you `user.sayHello();`.

 **Events**

 Astronomy implements events system that allows you to hook into many processes happening inside the package.
-You can hook into process of saving document.
-Let's say you want to lowercase user's nickname just before saving document.
-With Astronomy it's simple.
+For example, you can hook into the process of saving document.
+You may want to lowercase user's nickname just before saving document.
+With Astronomy it's a piece of cake.
+Events system also provides you a way to stop event's propagation and to prevent default behavior.

 **Getters and setters**

 Each Astronomy document has `get()` and `set()` methods.
 Thanks to them you can get and set multiple fields at once.
 They can also perform operation on nested properties `user.set('profile.email', 'example@mail.com')`.
 Moreover, when using them the `beforeGet`, `afterGet`, `beforeSet` and `afterSet` events are triggered and you can hook into the process of getting and setting a value.

+**Push, pop, inc operations**

+When working with array fields you can easily `push()` and `pop()` values from the array.
+Astronomy is smart enough to deduce what fields needs updating and execute minimal query to minimize database access.
+When working with number values you can use the `inc()` method to increment value of the field.

 **Modified fields**